Vandalism of art: Smashing and shattering

 On 17 February 2014, a local Floridian artist, Maximo Caminero, destroyed a colored vase by the Chinese artist Ai Weiwei in protest at the Pérez Art Museum Miami's lack of displays by local artists.
 The value of the vase was estimated at $1 million.
 Caminero was subsequently arrested and charged with criminal mischief.

 In 2016, the glass sculpture Angel Is Waiting by Shelly Xue, on display at the Shanghai Museum of Glass, was irreparably damaged after two young boys snuck past the rope barriers and started pulling at the sculpture.
 Following the incident, the sculpture was renamed to Broken and a television screen was added, playing security footage of the incident on a loop.

 On 26 May 2018, Repin's painting Ivan the Terrible and His Son Ivan was vandalized again.
 A 37-year-old drunken man grabbed a metal stand and repeatedly hit the painting, shattering its protection glass, seriously damaging the original wooden frame, and tearing the central part of the canvas.
 Fortunately, the most important details of the work, that is, the heads and hands of the tsar and his son, were unharmed.

+On 24 September 2024, Ai Weiwei's Porcelain Cube was smashed during the opening of an exhibition in Bologna, Italy.
+The vandal was identified as Vaclav Pisvejc, a 57-year-old man, who had previously vandalized other works of art, including defacing Urs Fischer's sculpture Big Clay #4 with spray paint, and setting fire to a cloth draped over a replica of Michelangelo's David.